 So, how do we reconcile the fact that the Jassey Way is not breastfeeding friendly at all with the fact that the doctors boast a 90% success rate?

-First – I am convinced that many of the Jasseys’ patients, who tried and stuck to this sleep coaching method, did not exclusively breastfeed (or, at least, they didn’t exclusively breastfeed for long).
-I very much doubt that parents who were committed to exclusively breastfeeding lasted very long with this approach.
+First, I am convinced that many of the Jasseys’ patients, who tried and stuck to this sleep coaching method, did not exclusively breastfeed (or, at least, they didn’t exclusively breastfeed for long).
+I doubt that parents who were committed to exclusively breastfeeding last very long with this approach.

-What’s more, your primary goal during the newborn stage should NOT be 8 consecutive hours of night sleep, and long stretches between daytime feeding – it should be to care for your newborn in the best and safest way possible.
+What’s more, our primary goal during the newborn stage should NOT be 8 consecutive hours of night sleep, and long stretches between daytime feeding.
+It should be to care for our newborns in the best and safest way possible.
 Teaching a baby to sleep through the night has its place, but that just isn’t a realistic goal for a newborn.
-(And if you know me, you know that I am all about small, realistic goals for improving baby sleep!)
+(And, if you know me, you know that I am all about small, realistic goals for improving baby sleep!)

 The Jasseys’ Approach DOES NOT Represent Sleep Training In General

-If you view sleep more like a journey, with the start being on fully dependent on you and the destination being fully independent, that journey can be weeks, months, or years long.
+If you view sleep more like a journey, with the start being on fully dependent on you and the destination being fully independent, that journey can take weeks, months, or years long.
 YOU set the pace based on your present goals!
-We work with families who want to continue co-sleeping as well as families who want their toddler in a big boy bed.
-The range is vast and “success” is personal.
+We work with families who want to continue co-sleeping as well as families who want their child in their own room.

-Sleep training has to be done carefully and safely, at the right time, with appropriate and healthy goals that are respectful of baby’s development, and using methods that align with your parenting philosophy.
-After reading the Jasseys’ new book, I don’t believe it fits that description.
+Sleep training has to be done carefully and safely, at the right time.
+Use appropriate and healthy goals that are respectful of your baby’s development.
+Sleep training should also be done using methods that align with your parenting philosophy.
+After reading the Jasseys’ book, I don’t believe it fits that description.
 My team’s approach to sleep training, however, does.